Tag: Jamie Reed

 The below Parliamentary question was asked by Jamie Reed on 2016-07-08.

-To ask the Secretary of State for Foreign and Commonwealth Affairs, if he will meet representatives of Norway and Switzerland to discuss the outcome of the EU referendum.
+To ask the Secretary of State for Foreign and Commonwealth Affairs, what steps his Department is taking to maintain relationships with his European counterparts as a result of the outcome of the UK referendum.

 Sir Alan Duncan